alex91270/RealEstateManagerAlx/readme.md

 # Real Estate Manager

-This application propose a list of real estate offers for sale located in NYC.
+This application proposes a list of real estate offers for sale located in NYC.
 It allows anyone to consult the details of the offers, contact the real estate agent in charge, see them on a map, and much more.
 It also has a professional acces for the agents to manage their offers.
 # Files

 All the source files can be downloaded or cloned from GitHub, at [**[[https://github.com/alex91270/RealEstateManagerAlx](https://github.com/alex91270/Go4Lunch)]**